Ish-D/Ish-D.github.io/cards/journal.md

 The coachman—if that is what he was—refused to approach within a quarter mile of the gates.
 He stopped the carriage at a bend in the road where the trees grew thick and the light seemed to fail despite the hour.
 When I asked why, he simply pointed toward the manor and made a sound that might have been laughter or might have been a sob.
 I could not tell.
 I did not ask again.

 [[anchor(gates)]]{The gates} were already open when I arrived.
 Wrought iron, twisted into patterns I could not quite follow—shapes that seemed to move when viewed from the corner of one's eye.
-I stood before them for some time, my hand on the latch that did not need lifting, staring at the house that waited at the end of the drive.
+I stood before them for some time, my hand on the latch that did not need lifting, staring at the house that waited at the end of the drive. [[jump(initial-resolve)]]{My earlier resolve} seemed distant now.

 The house is larger than the photographs suggested.
-Three stories of grey stone, Georgian in style but with additions that speak to later, less harmonious periods.
+Three stories of grey stone, [[cite(https://www.britannica.com/topic/Georgian-architecture)]]{Georgian in style} but with additions that speak to later, less harmonious periods.
 The windows are tall and numerous, and as I approached I had the distinct impression of being watched from every one of them simultaneously.
 A trick of the light, I told myself.
 The reflection of clouds.

 From certain angles I count [[style(text-decoration: line-through)]]{four} three stories.
 Always three when I look directly.
 But in my peripheral vision, there is something else—a darkness above the roofline that might be a fourth floor, might be an attic, might be nothing at all.